alissin/little-big-tips/_vfx/flag-animation-shader/README.md

 ENDCG
 ```

-Step 5 - finally, the vertex shader and fragment shader functions.
+Finally, the vertex shader and fragment shader functions.
 We will use the math sin function to animate and simulate the "bounce" of the vertices.
 In this case, we are changing only the Y vector of the mesh:<br/>
-_Note:_ below the code of step 4.
+<sub>_Note:_ below the code of step 4.</sub>

 ```
 CGPROGRAM